CASLM Notice of Information Practices

 WHAT IS Child Protection Information Network (CPIN)?

 CPIN is a provincial information management system used by CASs to store information needed to deliver child protection services, pursuant to sections 281 and 311 of the CYFSA.
-This is currently the primary method for case documentation used within the Ontario Child Welfare System and the system that has been used by CASLM since November of 2018.
-Access to this data base is restricted and can only be issued to authorized staff working under the authority of a CAS or the Ministry of Children, Community and Social Services (MCCSS).
+This is currently the primary method for case documentation used within the Ontario Child Welfare System and the system that has been used by CASLM since November 2018.
+Access to this database is restricted and can only be issued to authorized staff working under the authority of a CAS or the Ministry of Children, Community and Social Services (MCCSS).

 CPIN contains information about families and children who receive child protection services within